Agoric/nat/integration-test/README.md

 As of Sept 27, 2019, we stopped testing parcel because they refused to make a fix that would eliminate an npm audit error.

-For more information on how widely each tool is used, see the [2018 State of JS survey](https://2018.stateofjs.com/other-tools/#build_tools).
+For more information on how widely each tool is used, see the [2020 State of JS survey](https://2020.stateofjs.com/en-US/technologies/build-tools/).

 ## Methods

-Note: The actual commands can be found in the `test_integration` job in the CircleCI config (`.circlci/config.yml`).
+Note: The actual commands can be found in the `integration-test` Github workflow (./github/workflows);

 We start with the unit tests that we already have in `test/test-nat.js` of the main directory.
 Then, we transform the test file into a few files that will be used by the bundlers:
 * a ES6 modules version that replaces the Nat local import in the test file (`import { isNat, Nat } from '../src/index';`) with an import of the package (`@agoric/nat`)